Luminx/TOUCH-SLIDER-W-CONTROLS-HTML-CSS-JS/README.md

 https://github.com/Luminx/TOUCH-SLIDER-W-CONTROLS

-May need to be optimized.
-Let me know where it can be improved.
+May need to be optimized for responsiveness and functionality.
+Let me know where it can be improved or fixed.